robindemourat/clues-anomaly-understanding/app/data/clues-anomalies-understanding.md

 # AIME and its Digital Humanities set-up

-^^modulo-aside:Bruno Latour presents the project
+^^modulo-aside:Bruno Latour presents the project in its early phase

 Johanna Drucker (2013) stated that finding a vocabulary — and we would also add finding the meaning (*what it is*) and the sense (*what it does*) — of a new technology (and here the new technology is the entire AIME set-up) takes time.
 During the initial development of AIME set-up, only a few components were presupposed and could be identified via a specific nomenclature.
 One of these is the principal investigator (PI): Bruno Latour.
 In one of the first public presentations of AIME, delivered in late 2011, he defined AIME as a collective procedure triggered by a series of troublesome anthropological and philosophical questions.
 AIME’s ambition was to invent a specific medium for an empirical [#][It is empirical in the sense that the demonstration and discussion of the philosophical arguments are grounded on anthropological experiences fostered by diverse types of documents (iconic, audio visual, textual...).] inquiry.
 The inquiry had started 25 years earlier as a personal endeavor [#][For an historical account of the project see (Latour, 2013).].
 Given the huge scope and topic, it now had to be opened to other researchers willing to use the AIME protocol and method (borrowed from William James) in order to validate and expand the results.
 In this presentation, the moments of hesitation about the medium are clear, and the names for designating technologies and procedure are shaky, signaling something still to invent.
 Leaving the philosophical community to judge the relevance and quality of the AIME arguments, in this paper we dedicate ourselves, instead, to describing the evolution of these hesitations.
 They evolved into a chimera whose body parts do not have a clear identity, becoming one of the “strange beasts” described by Ludovico (2012).
 Thus, here was a collaborative inquiry presenting some results before the collaboration was even started; an academic book without footnotes and references; an open, on-and off-line platform to collaborate with peers where subscribing to a strict protocol was required.
 It is a set-up that was composed before it was able to be described[#][Obviously this does not mean that we had no plan or strategy.
 It is simply that these were anticipated as achievements of the philosophy itself.
 Figure 2 is among the very first comprehensive depictions of the project.].
 Eventually, we identified some [built-in expectations](^^classed:anomaly) where the produced artifacts did not present all of the features required from the general type of media they belonged to.

 ^^modulo-aside:Counting AIME appelations

 Observing how people described AIME is enlightening.
 By analyzing 39 web pages retrieved by employing five different search-engine queries, selected according to their relevance and pertinence (Rogers, 2009), almost all the pages mentioned the book[#][The first community-oriented instance of the project is a printed artifact called “preliminary report”.
 However, designating it as a philosophical book may be dangerously misleading.
 It does not present the expected conventional cognitive and cultural features expected from a philosophical book.
 It features neither footnotes or glossary, nor any critical apparatus.
 It presents additional characteristics atypical of philosophical book templates, such as expanded margins and a report-like index that provides the reader with a very precise overview of the contents.
 This first printed instance is, therefore, an incomplete or defective version of a philosophical book.
-This incompleteness is intentional; it is a call for reworking the project along with the other instantiations of the inquiry, and especially the digital interfaces of the project.], but only a few of them called it a report.
+This incompleteness is intentional; it is a call for reworking the project along with the other instantiations of the inquiry, and especially the digital interfaces of the project.], but only a [few of them called it a report](^^modulo-href:The report).
 While it is easy to label a printed academic artifact as a book, “the very best ‘interface’ ever designed” (Ludovico, 2012) to convey arguments, it has been fairly impossible to reinforce its unstable nature by associating it with the word “report”.
 It is a kind of [mismatching of lexical references](^^classed:anomaly) where the labels used for an established artifact didn’t fit with “new” experimentation.
 Another interesting element of reflection emerged from the relatively small number of pages mentioning AIME as an experiment in DH, even though, looking at Twitter activity during the DH2014 meeting, Latour’s keynote speech received a great deal of attention.
 These initially high expectations were quickly frustrated by the clumsiness of the first version of the online platform and by the type of DH activities conducted on it.
 Aren’t these clues of a kind of [misaligned set-up practices](^^classed:anomaly) for DH, where data visualization and large datasets are supposed to be the “new” norm, whereas the close reading of large numbers of documents is not?

 Almost all the pages retrieved above mentioned the AIME collaborative aspects of the digital platform[#][The digital interfaces of the project find their unity in a shared URL: [modesofexistence.org](http://modesofexistence.org/).
 This accesses a blog-like home page and two interfaces for the inquiry contents.
 The first interface ([modesofexistence.org/inquiry](http://modesofexistence.org/inquiry)), named “book entry,” features the elements of the project in a layout composed of four columns: the first presents the preliminary report (txt), then comes a vocabulary discussion and definition column (voc), then contextual documents along with bibliographical references (doc), and, last but not least, collective contributions pointing at elements from the three previous columns (cont).
 The reader is then left free to navigate through a non-linear logic by clicking through the links bounding the diverse elements of the inquiry, reassembled through specific visual agencies depending on the main element read by the visitor.
 The second interface ([modesofexistence.org/crossings](http://modesofexistence.org/crossings)), called “crossings entry,”,displays the elements of the investigation as sorted through the theoretical framework of the project, that is modes and their crossings.
-It allows for the building of alternative and nonexclusive pathways, called scenarios, into the network of contents (book paragraphs, vocabulary entry, documents), each scenario intended to shed new light on the meaning of modes and their crossings.], but only a few cited the face-to-face meetings[#][Another instantiation of the project consisted of physical meetings gathering various people interested in specific modes and responding to a call for contributions on the digital version of the inquiry.] that had been widely communicated.
+It allows for the building of alternative and nonexclusive pathways, called scenarios, into the network of contents (book paragraphs, vocabulary entry, documents), each scenario intended to shed new light on the meaning of modes and their crossings.], but only a few cited the [face-to-face meetings](^^modulo-href:The meetings)[#][Another instantiation of the project consisted of physical meetings gathering various people interested in specific modes and responding to a call for contributions on the digital version of the inquiry.] that had been widely communicated.
 This lack of citation is in marked contrast to the other digital methods analysis (Rogers, 2013) that we conducted using Twitter.
 Having a look at the graph produced by connecting hashtags and users certainly gives the impression of a complete contrast.

 ^^modulo-aside:Graph of correlations between hashtags and users around AIME

-Evident at first glance is a polarization between AIME and its PI.
+Evident at first glance is a [polarization between AIME and its PI](^^modulo-href:Polarization clues through Twitter).
 It is probably the clue of a [personality and status refraction](^^classed:anomaly) where the reputation of a specific project actor multiplies engagements with the project itself.
-If we remove the two main nodes, a clearer view of the discussion around AIME arises.
+[If we remove the two main nodes, a clearer view of the discussion around AIME arises](^^modulo-href:AIME on twitter - without its main actors).
 Some discussions are shown to be revolving around DH memes (eg. #digitalhumanities) and are clustered around the various AIME workshops and side events (eg. #thatcamplyon).
 As would be expected, discussions appear around the usual fields of study with which the PI is associated (#sociology, #ANT, #STS[#][ANT stands for Actor-Network Theory, white STS stands for Science and Technology Studies]) as well as other projects conducted by him (#mooc, #cop21).
 Here we can see a sort of [amalgamation of heterogeneous public](^^classed:anomaly), where the composition and scale of the communities being formed do not fit with what had been expected.
-The projected audience did not conform to a single discipline/community, which engendered some confusion, thereby leading to misunderstandings.
+The projected audience did not conform to a single discipline/community, which engendered some confusion, thereby [leading to misunderstandings](^^modulo-href:Misunderstandings on Twitter).

 ^^modulo-aside-clear

 # Methodology: multiplying listening devices

 This is a shallow *understanding* of what the AIME project did, trying to recombine inventive and classic intellectual technologies.
-With different timing in each case, the project created different expectations from various communities[#][For a thorough, qualitative analysis of AIME project’s outsiders diverging expectations, see Nyrup and Thomsen (2015).], philosophers, designers, and DH researchers, as well as created a wide range of frustrations and protestations.
+[With different timing in each case](^^modulo-href:AIME-related hashtags over time), the project created different expectations from various communities[#][For a thorough, qualitative analysis of AIME project’s outsiders diverging expectations, see Nyrup and Thomsen (2015).], philosophers, designers, and DH researchers, as well as created a wide range of frustrations and protestations.

 We are proposing to reframe these different elements as *clues* allowing us to detect different *analogous*[#][Here the word analogous is in contraposition to the word anomalous as for the linguistic quarrel of ancient started in ancient Greece and then developed in Rome.
 While the doctrine of the analogy fostered the idea of a rational language stemming from regular fixed grammatical rules, the doctrine of the anomaly saw language as a spontaneous phenomenon crafted by its living use, evolving and modifying itself, thus admitting divergences and irregularity.
 The meaning of the term should not be taken in contraposition to digital.] practices and assumptions at work in philosophy, collaboration-based projects, design, and DH communities.
 In order to do so, this paper will: